pancake-db/pancake-idl/README.md

 You should use the same correlation ID you are using for the segment's deletions (see below) and other columns.

-If a non-empty `continuation_token` is returned, you must make another request with that continuation token (and so forth) until you have collected all the compressed and uncompressed data for the segment column.
+If a non-empty `continuationToken` is returned, you must make another request with that continuation token (and so forth) until you have collected all the compressed and uncompressed data for the segment column.